By Miriam Rossow

 As I watched the TV show Once Upon a Time I realized that we all want a happy ending!
 Even the evil queen’s purpose in this show is to have a happy ending, although she is going about it all wrong!

 We all dream of Prince Charming riding in on his white steed to rescue us from the evil queen.
 We look for it in our relationships with the opposite sex.
 We look for it in our relationship with our parents and friends.
 We look for it in our relationship with our God.

 The wonderful news is that, although we often are disappointed in our earthly relationships and their ability to ride in and save us, our God does not disappoint.
 Although it can look as though evil will win, and feel as though evil will win, and at some points in the story evil is winning, we can look ahead and know that good will prevail.

 Although it can look as though evil will win, and feel as though evil will win, and at some points in the story evil is winning, we can look ahead and know that good will prevail.

 At the end of our story with our God we get a happy ending.
 We get to see Him face to face and dwell with Him in such a personal way that He will wipe every tear from our eyes.

 We are blessed in our sufferings because we know the end of the story.
-We know that it has a happy ending and Someone, Jesus, has a ridiculous amount of good to overcome evil even when it looks like evil will win.
+We know that it has a happy ending and Someone, Jesus, has a ridiculous amount of good to overcome evil even when it looks and feels like evil will win.

 What a joy to look forward to the Day that our Prince Charming will ride in on His white horse and sweep us off our feet and proclaim we are the one He has been searching for!
 We are the maiden who will be kissed by Prince Charming to wake up.
 We have the exact size foot to fit in the glass slipper.
 The spell on our town has been lifted and evil will not win!
 Evil will forever be destroyed and Good will prevail!